liferay/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/01-elasticsearch-intro.markdown

 ![Figure 1: To see information about the currently connected search engine, go to _Control Panel_ &rarr; _Configuration_ &rarr; _Search_.](../../../images/search-admin-engineinfo.png)

 | **Note:** Although Elasticsearch 6.5 is shipped as the embedded Elasticsearch
-| server version, Elasticsearch 7.3 is the most recent supported Elasticsearch
+| server version, Elasticsearch 7 is the most recent supported Elasticsearch
 | version for @product-ver@.
-Installing Elasticsearch 7.3 requires that you are
+Installing Elasticsearch 7 requires that you are
 | running Service Pack 1/Fix Pack 2 or later (GA2 or later for CE users).
 | Elasticsearch 6.8.x is also supported.
+See the [compatibility matrix for exact versions](https://www.liferay.com/documents/10182/246659966/Liferay+DXP+7.2+Compatibility+Matrix.pdf/ed234765-db47-c4ad-7c82-2acb4c73b0f9).

 If you'd rather use Solr, it's also supported.
 See the documentation on [Installing Solr](/docs/7-2/deploy/-/knowledge_base/d/installing-solr)